bjornharrtell/extjs/docs/guides/command_reference/README.md

   * `--recursive`, `-r` - Enable traversal of dependency relationships when selecting files
   * `--set`, `-s` - Selects files from on a previously saved set (ignores other options)
   * `--tag`, `-t` - Selects all files with the specified '//@tag' values

+### Syntax

+    sencha compile exclude [options]

 ## sencha compile include

+This command adds the files matching the criteria to the current set.

 ### Options